-Rogers helped his clients more on growing personally than on solving their specific problems.
+Rogers helped his clients more by growing personally than by solving their specific problems.

-He says that unless we accept ourselves first it’s impossible to change and to accept others.
+He says that unless we accept ourselves first it’s impossible to change and accept others.

 And that’s exactly what he tried to foster as a coach: an environment where players can be and express themselves creatively within a team structure.